What is a Designated Safeguarding Lead?

 Where can I train to become a designated safeguarding lead person?

-At the Child Protection Company, we offer a range of professional online safeguarding courses developed specifically for individual sectors, settings, and roles.
+We offer a range of professional online safeguarding courses developed specifically for individual sectors, settings, and roles.
 Over 1,500 schools in the United Kingdom use our courses and the list is only growing.

 However, for those designated safeguarding leads working in educational settings, it’s important to first check with your Local Safeguarding Children Board as to which training you should take as many prefer a higher level of training to be delivered by themselves in a face-to-face multi-agency setting.